ruiyotabby/ruiyotabby/README.md

 - 👋 Hi, I’m Ruiyot Abby
-- 👀 I’m a flutter mobile developer and javascript web developer
+- 👀 I’m a cross-platform mobile developer and full-stack web developer
 - 💞️ I’m looking to collaborate on any type of projects
 - 📫 How to reach me @ruiyotabby@gmail.com